kevkim01/rshell/README.md

 care of by the run() function (used inside of execute()) which used execvp to run the command with its proper arguments.

-  One of the bugs we found is with the exit command.
+  The main bug we found is with the exit command.
 When the user enters "exit", the program should execute any commands prior, and then break out of the program, or if there are no prior commands, the program should just end.
-However, we can't seem to find the source of our error when something like this is called:
+However, when something like this is called:

           echo hi && echo a || ls ; sl || date
           date ; sl || echo a && echo b && echo c